kareemshaaban221/SW2-project/README.md

 - Open your `.env` file and change the database name (DB_DATABASE) to `hospital_system`

 - Run on cmd or terminal `php artisan key:generate`

+- Create a database called `hospital_system`

+- Run on cmd or terminal `php artisan migrate`

+- Run on cmd or terminal `php artisan db:seed`